visual-framework/vf-core/components/vf-explainer/README.md

 Life science websites love a bit of jargon and complicated concepts and "explainers" help for terms like: `ORCID`, `transcript isoform`, and `lymphoblastoid cell lines`.

-This will likely be similar to "[tooltips](https://www.appcues.com/blog/tooltips)".
+This will likely be similar to "[tooltips](https://www.appcues.com/blog/tooltips)" or "[foldable info tabs](https://www.ebi.ac.uk/style-lab/websites/patterns/foldable-info-tabs.html)".

 Conceptual code: